grassroot-software/grassroot_curriculum/ruby/automated_testing/rspec_part_one_basics.md

 end
 ~~~

 Now that we have the code we will write tests for in place, it's time to install and setup RSpec.
-Back in your terminal, make sure you are in the root directory of the `odin_rspec` project and create a `Gemfile`
+Back in your terminal, make sure you are in the root directory of the `grassroot_rspec` project and create a `Gemfile`

 ~~~ruby
 $ touch Gemfile